derwolfe/logwolfer/README.md

 ----------

-For all text based filetypes, the following command will load in all of the data then run analyses on it.
+For all text based filetypes, the following command will load in all of the data in, then analyze it.

     python logwolfer.py --fname=./data/small_input --ftype=txt